ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

 Read on to learn how Ansible is tested, how to test your contributions locally, and how to extend testing capabilities.

-If you want to learn on how testing collections, you should read :ref:`testing_collections`
+If you want to learn about testing collections, read :ref:`testing_collections`